 Use this Axis page to change the X-Axis and Y-Axis settings.

-The Colors page is useful to change the Color pattern of the QlikView Grid chart.
+The Colors page is useful for changing the Color pattern of the QlikView Grid chart.
 Try different options

 Formatting the Expression value: As we all know that the Sum of Sales Amount is money, we are selecting the money.